stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - Convert heals into their own separate class.
 - Add different kinds of damage
 - Add another class of choice.
 (Mage is on my mind)
-- Add DoTs to the game
-- Create a spell_dots DB table and load dot information from there.
-Somehow link that table to paladin_spells_template
 - Add Quest item rewards
 - Add the ability to save the character
 - Add a scripted NPC to the game